driabwb/ILikeTrains-/README.md

 ## What is it?

-*I Like Trains!*, hereafter refered to as ILT, is a puzzle based game for mobile devices.
+*I Like Trains!* is a puzzle based game for mobile devices.
 The game places the user as an new employee whose job is to make trains traveling on tracks safe.
 The user is provided in each level a track and some number of trains; they then must use locks, signals, and other tools provided to create a scenario that will allow all trains to move around their track without collisions.